SeisComP/seiscomp/doc/base/api-python.rst

    .. py:method:: index()

-      :rtype: The objects index of type AmplitudeReferenceIndex.
+      :rtype: The object's index of type AmplitudeReferenceIndex.

        Returns the objects index which is also used for the database as unique constraint.